 Who Should Actually Use Shopify?

-In numbers, as of January 2025, Shopify is actually the most popular platform for online stores in the U.S., with roughly 30% of online stores using it.
+And in numbers, as of January 2025, Shopify is actually the most popular platform for online stores in the U.S., with roughly 30% of online stores using it.

 Other popular options include Wix Stores, used by 23%, and platforms like WooCommerce and Squarespace, which each power about 15% of online stores.